How to check if a tree is protected

 - Tick conservation area and it will place a brown layer on the map and you can see if the property is within a conservation area.

-- Click on 'search map' and the insert address and click on ‘Find Address’
+- Click on 'search map' by full/partial address, insert address and click on ‘Find Address’

 Check if the tree is protected by a Tree Preservation Order: